-Students should note that these credits are not offered at the Law School and cannot be used to satisfy the requirement that at least 45,000 minutes of their legal education be obtained by attending regularly scheduled classes at the Law School.
+Students should note that these credits are not offered at the Law School and cannot be used to satisfy the requirement that at least 65 credit hours of their legal education be obtained by attending regularly scheduled classes at the Law School.
 In addition, under ABA Standards, a student is precluded from taking courses on a distance basis (e.g., over the internet) until the student has completed instruction in 28 credit hours toward the JD degree.
 The grades in courses taken at the College of Business will not be included in a student’s law school GPA.

 Six credits of electives that are taken at the Law School can be used to satisfy the Business Electives requirement to obtain the MBA degree.
 The determination of what Law School courses can be used to satisfy MBA degree requirements is made by the College of Business.
 Students should contact the Assistant Dean for Graduate Studies at the College of Business to determine what courses are recognized and how new courses can be added.

 Students interested in the joint-degree program should contact the Graduate Admissions Office.